volpito/Alfred/README.md

 Then git clone it to your machine,

-Open your console in the project directory and run :
+Open your console in the project directory and run:
 >> python Alfred.py YourName (optionnal)

+if any package seems to be missing, please run:
+>> python -m pip install -r requirements.txt